NACHAS PROGRAM @ SIHA

 Educational Model

-Our skill based instruction uses a multi-sensory approach, where students are taught compensatory strategies.
-Through use of technology, as well as visual, auditory, and tactile strategies, our students benefit from the modality that fits their unique learning style.
-Differentiated instruction allows us to meet the needs of every child through individualized, student-centered education.
-Students are placed into fluid learning groups based on their needs.
+Our skill-based instruction utilizes a multi-sensory approach, incorporating Applied Behavior Analysis (ABA) strategies to support skill acquisition, behavior management, and social development.
+Through the use of technology, as well as visual, auditory, and tactile strategies, students benefit from the modality that best fits their unique learning styles.
+Differentiated instruction, combined with ABA principles such as reinforcement and task analysis, allows us to meet the needs of every child through individualized, student-centered education.
+Students are placed into fluid learning groups based on their needs, ensuring targeted instruction and meaningful progress.

 Our highly trained staff includes: